DPSSecurity/HTB-writeups/Starting Point Tier 2/Oopsie.md

 ## Solution:
 ### **Task 1**:
-WWith what kind of tool can intercept web traffic?<br>
+With what kind of tool can intercept web traffic?<br>

 Answer: ``